atomone-hub/genesis/README.md

    "partyhubs".
 What people want are liquid fungible tokens that aren't so inflationary, I get it.
-ICS scaling will fix the problem, but if you really want more, fix LS to delegate pro-rata, NOT have its own gov. Or, over time, possibly create a bicameral gov structure w/ exponentially inflating $ATOM stakers, and limit how $PHOTON reverts to $ATOM to prevent hostile takeover.
+ICS scaling will fix the problem, but if you really want more, fix LS to delegate pro-rata, NOT have its own gov. Or, over time, possibly create a bicameral gov structure w/ exponentially inflating $ATOM1 stakers, and limit how $PHOTON reverts to $ATOM1 to prevent hostile takeover.
-   VP(staked $ATOM) >= VP(all $PHOTON).
+   VP(staked $ATOM1) >= VP(all $PHOTON).
 6. Adopt a Declaration of Independence and Constitution with cryptographic signatures.
 7. Solve IBC1.5, or ICS1.5, where the validator sets are implicit, for fast